ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab04.md

 ## Draw a Spiral
-In the file "recursiveDrawings.py" add a stub for the spiral function which has the following signature.
+In the file "recursiveDrawings.py" create the spiral function which has the following signature.

 ```python
  spiral(initialLength, angle, multiplier)